matthew-andrews/workshop-making-it-work-offline/05-offline-news/README.md

 - list the latest news headlines as well as allow users to click into an article;
 - **have a unique URL for each of the articles, and the list of articles page.**

-The last point is highlighted because it's the key distinguishing feature that makes making a website work offline different, and substantially harder (with AppCache) than "single page apps" like the one described in the previous section.
+The last point is highlighted because it's the key distinguishing feature that makes making a website work offline different, and substantially harder, (with AppCache) than "single page apps" like the one described in the previous section.

 ## Why news?